-My husband Mark and I booked four wonderful days in Porto, Portugal, and one of those days was reserved for finding a day trip that would take us through the Douro Valley.
-This is the heart of Portugal’s wine growing region, and we wanted to see first-hand where these beautiful little orbs of flavour came from.
-We also wanted to sip a few wines along the way. 🙂
+My husband Mark and I booked four wonderful days in Porto during our Portugal excursion.
+We earmarked one of those days for finding a day trip through the Douro Valley.
+This is the heart of Portugal’s grape growing region.
+We really wanted to learn first-hand how these beautiful little orbs of flavour become wine.
+And of course, we also wanted to sip a few wine samples along the way. 🙂

 We went to the Tourist Information center in Porto and inquired about the different day trip options.
 There were a few to choose from, but in the end the one that caught our attention included stops at a few wineries, an olive oil tasting and lunch.